 When a reduction in microbial load of a wound is required, antiseptic dressings can be used.
-Dressings should be selected for their ability to promote an optimal environment for healing, their lack of cytotoxic effects on human cells and to reduce the selection of resistant bacterial strains.
-Suprasorb X + PHMB is a new antiseptic dressing that has these properties, combining Suprasorb X, a unique HydroBalance dressing that is able to both absorb and donate moisture, with PHMB, an antiseptic compound with no known cytotoxicity or resistance.
+The ideal product has the ability to promote an optimal environment for healing, reduce the selection of resistant bacterial strains and is not cytotoxic.
+Suprasorb X +PHMB is a new antiseptic dressing that has these properties.

-Andrew Kingsley, Martin Tadej\, Anna Colbourn\, Andy Kerr\, Cathie Bree-Aslan\ urrently, there is a great deal of interest in the rising prevalence of resistant bacterial strains such as Methicillin-resistant Staphylococcus aureus (MRSA).
-There is also much criticism surrounding the indiscriminate use of antibiotics, which is now widely considered to be a crucial factor contributing to the rise of these resistant micro-organisms (Kingsley et al, 2006; Moffatt, 2006).

-KEY WORDS

-Wound infection Antibiotics Bacterial resistance Antiseptics PHMB Suprasorb X + PHMB

-Andrew Kingsley is Clinical Manager Infection Control and Tissue Viability, Northern Devon Healthcare Trust; Martin Tadej\ and Anna Colbourn\ are Tissue Viability Nurses and Andy Kerr\ and Cathie Bree-Aslan\ are Tissue Viability Consultants, The Wound Healing Centre, Eastbourne \authors of the case report
+Andrew Kingsley is Clinical Manager Infection Control and Tissue Viability, Northern Devon Healthcare Trust

-The clinical challenge that resistant bacteria such as MRSA pose to wound management is well known (Guyot and Layer, 2006).
-Guidelines for the management of MRSA include the avoidance of inappropriate or unnecessary use of antibiotics to reduce the likelihood of emergence and spread of resistant strains (Coia et al. 2006).
-As a result, there has been a renewed interest in the use of antiseptics in wound care.
+The indiscriminate use of antibiotics is widely considered to be a crucial factor contributing to the rise of resistant microorganisms such as Methicillin-resistant Staphylococcus aureus (MRSA) (Kingsley et al. 2006; Moffatt, 2006).
+This has led to a renewed interest in the use of antiseptics in wound care.
 Antiseptics offer many benefits as they can be relatively easy to use, are widely available, frequently cost less than antibiotics, and can be administered without prescription (Principles of Best Practice, 2008).

-However, they too should not be used indiscriminately or indefinitely, as there is also evidence for bacterial resistance to some antiseptics, such as silver (Maillard and Denyer, 2006), and there is a lack of clinical evidence surrounding the cytotoxicity of some antiseptic products (Principles of Best Practice, 2008).
-Cinicians working in wound care, therefore, have a professional responsibility to promptly and accurately recognise episodes of infection and to treat them wisely using the most appropriate products for each individual clinical situation.
+However, they too should not be used indiscriminately or indefinitely, as there is also evidence for bacterial resistance to some antiseptics, such as silver (Maillard and Denyer, 2006).
+There is also a lack of clinical evidence surrounding the cytotoxicity of some antiseptic products (Principles of Best Practice, 2008).